Stone

 “What did you do?” asks one of the masters.

-“The thunder,” I say, “is just another way to deliver energy.”
+“The thunder,” I tell them, “is just another way to deliver energy.”

 “I used voice and sound to move energy, instead of the dance of hands.”